TAU-VAILab/HaLo-NeRF/docs/3d_localization.md

 --use_occlusion
 ```

-If you are not using the occlusion please remove the `--use_occlusion` flag
+If you are not using the occlusion please remove the `--use_occlusion` flag.

-The building type may be e.g. "cathedral", "mosque", "synagogue" etc.
+The building type may be e.g. "cathedral", "mosque", "synagogue", "all" (for not using a building type) etc.

 For example: